SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-31-weekend-editrix-got-shot.md

 ## Is anything getting better?

 The vaccine process itself was, for both of us, quite smooth.
+Bravo to the medical personnel who actually did the work.
+Well done.

 The scheduling business was a nightmare: a couple days for me madly refreshing multiple browser tabss, and staying up late at night to exploit a back door for her.
 Nobody seems to care that the web sites for scheduling appointments are activley hostile.
 It's not clear to me who exactly isn't listening, or why, or how to change that.

 ## The Weekend Sequelae

-She's only 1hr 29min into it now, with no side effects, as expected.
+She's only 1hr 29min into it right now, with no side effects, as expected.
 Stay tuned tomorrow for side-effect-blogging.

 ---